stennettm/historical/README.md

 Attach the plugin to your schema with any of these optional configuration parameters:

-- `mongoose`: Provide the mongoose module, required when using extensions or if you'd like to use a specific version.
-Defaults to the latest 4.x version of mongoose with no extensions.
-- `connection`: Provide a mongoose connection.
-Defaults to your schema's connection.
 - `name`: Provide a collection name.
 Defaults to `<collection>_historicals`.
+- `connection`: Provide a mongoose connection for the historical collection.
+Defaults to your schema's connection.
 - `primaryKeyName`: Provide your schema's primary key name.
 Defaults to `_id`.
 - `primaryKeyType`: Provide your schema's primary key type.
 Defaults to your schema's primary key field configuration.
+- `mongoose`: DEPRECATED.
+Mongoose is now a peer dependency.
+Providing the mongoose package when using global plugins such as `mongoose-q` or similar is no longer required.

 ```javascript
 var mongoose  = require('mongoose'),